IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario3/README.md

   <img src="images/VolumeType.png" >

- 5. Lastly click on “Create” from the top right corner and queue will be created.
+ 5. Lastly click on “Create” from the top right corner and queue manager will be created.
 You will be redirected to a new page, showing the details of your newly created Queue manager.

  <img src="images/QMngrReady.png" >

-6. Click on queue name --> It should open up MQ Console
+6. Click on queue manager name --> It should open up MQ Console

 <img src="images/MQConsole.png" >